Waboodoo/HTTP-Shortcuts/docs/index.md

 A simple Android app that allows you to create shortcuts and widgets that can be placed on your home screen.
-Each shortcut, when clicked, triggers an HTTP request.
+Each shortcut, when clicked, triggers an HTTP request, with the possibility of processing and displaying the response in various ways.
 Ideal for home automation projects.

 <a href="https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts"><img alt="Get it on Google Play" src="../assets/play_store.svg" height="80" style="margin-right: 20px"></a><a href="https://f-droid.org/en/packages/ch.rmy.android.http_shortcuts/"><img alt="Get it on F-Droid" src="../assets/f_droid.svg" height="80"></a>